jverzani/SymPyCore.jl/docs/src/Tutorial/solvers.md

 !!! tip "Julia differences"

-    We pass in equations using a tuple, not a vector
+    We can pass in equations using a tuple or a vector, but the variables are passed as a tuple or individually, not within a vector.

 ```@repl Julia
 @syms a::real, b::real, c::real, d::real